Shreyank031/Azure-Devops/Day_01/README.md

 ## Vocabulary

-- Virtualization and Virtual Machines (VMs): **Virtualization** is the creation of virtual versions of resources like servers, storage, and networks.
+1. **Virtualization and Virtual Machines (VMs)**: **Virtualization** is the creation of virtual versions of resources like servers, storage, and networks.

     A **virtual machine** is a software-based emulation of a physical computer system./A multiple logical servers created by Virtualization is called Virtual Machines.

     **Hypervisor** is a software that implements the Virtualization concept.

-- API : An API is a set of rules and protocols that allow different software applications to communicate and interact with each other./"Programatically accessing a service".
+2. **API** : An API is a set of rules and protocols that allow different software applications to communicate and interact with each other./"Programatically accessing a service".

     Example : Image if you want to spin up 100 VMs from Azure/AWS, you can use an API provided by Azure and create it.
 It can be done using shell/python scripting and API exposed by Azure.

-- Region and Availability: AWS/Azure has multiple geographic Regions, each with multiple isolated Availability Zones.
+3. **Region and Availability**: AWS/Azure has multiple geographic Regions, each with multiple isolated Availability Zones.
 This design provides high availability, fault tolerance, and low latency.

-- Scalability and Elasticity: Scalability is the ability to increase or decrease resources as required.
+4. **Scalability and Elasticity**: Scalability is the ability to increase or decrease resources as required.
 Elasticity refers to the dynamic scaling of resources in response to changing workload demands.

-- Load Balancing: Load balancing distributes incoming traffic across multiple resources (e.g., servers) to optimize performance, fault tolerance, and efficient resource utilization.
+5. **Load Balancing**: Load balancing distributes incoming traffic across multiple resources (e.g., servers) to optimize performance, fault tolerance, and efficient resource utilization.

-- High Availability: High availability refers to the ability of a system or service to remain operational and accessible even in the event of individual component failures.
+6. **High Availability**: High availability refers to the ability of a system or service to remain operational and accessible even in the event of individual component failures.
     - Example: Apps like Facebook, Instagram, X, Whatsapp rarely goes down.

-- Disaster Management: Cloud providers provide disaster management capabilities through services like CloudEndure Disaster Recovery, enabling customers to protect and recover their applications and data in case of regional outages or disasters.
+7. **Disaster Management**: Cloud providers provide disaster management capabilities through services like CloudEndure Disaster Recovery, enabling customers to protect and recover their applications and data in case of regional outages or disasters.

-- Fault Tolerance: Fault tolerance refers to the ability of a system to continue operating properly in the event of individual component failures with minimum downtime.
+8. **Fault Tolerance**: Fault tolerance refers to the ability of a system to continue operating properly in the event of individual component failures with minimum downtime.